publicqi/one_husk/README.md

+# Not finished and possibly won't be finished.
+I've passed my age for IO_FILE exploits

 # one_husk
 This tool is an improved version of `pwnlib.filepointer` from pwntools.
 Most code are from [pwntools/filepointer.py](https://github.com/Gallopsled/pwntools/blob/cc6d272760/pwnlib/filepointer.py#L94-L338).
 In this improved tool, you can directly modify `struct _IO_str_fields _s` use this tool.
 You can also auto-generate a getshell payload.